vvo/kcnb1-france.org/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Yes, as the plugin is provided through WordPress.org, it is available on WordPress.com as well.

-= Which Schema type is best for coupon websites? = There's no real schema designed specifically for separate discount codes.
-We would suggest not to use any Schema for coupon codes because doing so might get your site penalized.
+= Which Schema type is best for coupon websites? = There’s no real Schema Markup designed specifically for separate discount codes.
+We would suggest not to use any Schema Markup and choose ‘None’ option for coupon codes because not doing so might get your site penalized.

 = Why are my images not getting indexed? =
 It is completely normal for Google to not index your submitted images.
 Sometimes, not even a single submitted images is indexed by Google.